11 Common Leadership Styles: Which Type of Leader are You?

 - Leadership is not just influencing, yet it involves influencing others through leadership.
 While between the leader and followers, the influence is mutual, together, they influence the environment around them in some way.

 - Leadership goes beyond goals.
 There is a purpose a cause which a broad enough to create a vision that connects followers who might have a different individual goal.

 Here is a list of Eleven Common Leadership Styles and a Brief Summary of their advantages and disadvantages:

-The recent authentic Leadership approach seems to have evolved in the light of major scams and scandals, a blind race for profits and personal gains and short term prospective, involving the CEO’s of top organizations.
+The recent authentic Leadership approach seems to have evolved in the light of major scams and scandals, a blind race for profits and personal gains and short term perspective, involving the CEO of top organizations.
 It focuses on the charter of the leader as the driver of positive interrelationships.
 Authenticity is about being genuine and not attempting to play a role; not acting in a manipulative way.

 Under this type of leadership, a laissez-faire leader do not exercise control on its employees directly.
 Since employees are highly experienced and need little supervision, a laissez-faire leader fails to provide continuous feedback to employees under his or her supervision.
 This type of leadership is also associated with leaders that do not supervise their team members, failed to provide continuous feedback resulting in high costs, bad service, failure to meet deadlines, lack of control and poor production.

 The process of transformational leadership aims at influencing changes in attitudes and assumptions held by organizational members and building commitment for organizational goals and objectives.
 A high level of communication exits between managers and employees and it is under the guidance of leaders that employees meet their goals and enhance productivity and efficiency.